Patechoc/codelabs/build-your-own-codelabs.md

 You can use this tutorial as an example of markdown-based codelabs.

-* Simply download this file: [https://raw.githubusercontent.com/Patechoc/codelabs/master/build-your-own-codelabs.md](https://raw.githubusercontent.com/Patechoc/codelabs/master/build-your-own-codelabs.md)
+* Download this file to serve as template or example: [https://raw.githubusercontent.com/Patechoc/codelabs/master/build-your-own-codelabs.md](https://raw.githubusercontent.com/Patechoc/codelabs/master/build-your-own-codelabs.md)
 * Change the content of the tutorial
-* Export your markdown as a codelabs by replacing "<CDOELAB-NAME>" by the name of you file: `claat export --prefix "../../" -o docs <CDOELAB-NAME>.md`
+* Generate your tutorial into a "codelab" from your markdown by replacing "CODELAB-NAME" with the name of your file: `claat export --prefix "../../" -o docs CODELAB-NAME.md`
-* Build all the required dependencies and render the generated codelab as it would appear in production: `cd docs && claat build`
+* Build all the required dependencies and render the generated codelabs as it/they would appear in production: `cd docs && claat build`

-Eventually you can also serve the final app in a simple web server for viewing exported codelabs.
-It takes no arguments and presents the current directory contents: `claat serve`
+Eventually you can also serve the final app in a simple web server for viewing exported codelabs locally: `claat serve` It takes no arguments and presents the current directory contents.